 Time management and training expert, Dr. Donald Wetmore, has modified the presentation he has used to help thousands of business professionals across the country gain more time each day, and made it specific to help you overcome the unique time management challenge you face in a medical practice.

-Who should attend?
+Who should order?
 Anyone in a medical practice, clinic or facility who would like to get more done in less time, who has ever felt there are not enough hours in the day, or who wants to improve their work/life balance.

 Working in a practice means you have unique challenges.
 You are faced with multiple interruptions at a time from a variety of people and sources.
 You must overcome constant change in priorities, while under pressure, and do so while maintaining a positive attitude towards those around you.
-All of this and more is possible by putting into effect the skills you’ll learn from this upcoming online training.
+All of this and more is possible by putting into effect the skills you’ll learn from this online training.

 Want to find out where you fall in the Time Management stress meter?
 Take our quick survey today!

 Dr. Donald Wetmore received his Bachelor’s Degree in Accounting from Bentley College, his Master’s Degree in Business Administration from Babson College, and his Juris Doctor Degree from Suffolk University Law School.
 He is a Professional Member of the National Speakers Association.
 He is an attorney, an entrepreneur having started over twenty-five businesses and is a former member of the faculty at Mercy College, Dobbs Ferry, New York, where he served as Assistant Professor of Business Law and Department Chair for the undergraduate and graduate divisions.
 He is the author of seven books including “Beat the Clock”, “Organizing Your Life”, “The Productivity Handbook” and over 100 of published articles.
 He is frequently interviewed by major media including ABC Radio, The New York Times, and the Dallas Morning News.
 He has appeared extensively on radio and television and served as the host of the cable TV program, “It’s the Law”.